 Siberian cat character: are Siberian cats friendly?

 Even though every individual cat is different, Siberian cats as a breed are very friendly and out-going.
 They are not the solitary, aloof type of cats that avoid the company of people or only enjoy it in small amounts.
-Siberian cats thrive on company, especially that of their favorite humans.
-Siberian cats are friendly, happy, intelligent, inquisitive, and would make excellent companions for any type of person.
+Siberian cats thrive in company, especially that of their favourite humans.
+Siberian cats are friendly, happy, intelligent, inquisitive, and would make excellent companions for just about anyone.

 Siberian cats are dog-like